 In my current work with the Water Resources Management Chairgroup I teach courses on water governance, institutional reform in the water sector, and irrigation and development.
 My academic interest is the combination of thorough technical analysis with institutional, legal, social and economic concepts.
 I investigate - and recently published articles on - water stewardship certification and the debate on water use efficiencies.
-I managed the EU ALFAIII funded Paraguas project from 2011 to 2014, helping to develop five new or imporved master programs in universities in Bolivia, Peru, Ecuador, Colombia and Mexico.
+I participate in various projects that study the organization of water governance at river basin level: Riverhood, River basin councils in Peru (Blue Deal), and River Commons.

 My PhD research at Wageningen University concerned irrigation water management of two large scale irrigation systems in the salinity prone arid north coast of Peru.
 Special attention was paid to water delivery performance, water productivity, legal norms and institutional reform.